cbt-inspector/hofmann/README.md

 - app.ini
     - Init file for an uwsgi server (with arguments)

-- styles.css
+- css
-    - CSS file for shared styles
+    - CSS files in the static/css folder

+- javascript
+    - js files in the static/js folder

 - templates folder: